sadielbartholomew/Computing4Earth/computing4earth/hpc.md

-# High-performance Computing (HPC) for Earth system science
+# High-performance Computing (HPC) for Earth System Science

 * The need for HPC in Earth system science
   * spatiotemporal resolutions and timescales
-  * data concerns
-    * data storage
 * Supercomputers
   * tier system for the UK
   * the Top500